■ 1. Overview.

 ⧈ 1.1.3 About me.

 ⚀ I was a psychologist working for the government when, at age 40, I began to trip and fall.
-Then I noticed weakness in my hands and knees.
-After a three-year process of diagnosis, it was determined that I had IBM, and I retired on disability—that was in 2002.
-I had done a lot of research as part of my job, and when I got my diagnosis, I reviewed everything I could on IBM and created the webpage you are now reading.
+Then I noticed weakness in my hands.
+After a four-year process of diagnosis, it was determined that I had IBM, and I retired on disability—that was in 2002.
+I had done a lot of research as part of my job, and when I got my diagnosis, I reviewed everything I could on IBM and created this webpage.
 I try to help other patients with IBM to keep a realistic and positive outlook.
 This is always difficult when dealing with a chronic and debilitating disease without treatment.

 ▣ 1.2 Key information for new patients.
 If you have been diagnosed with inclusion body myositis here is what you need to know to begin with.